brian-dawn/enoki/README.md

 The compiler is written in CLJS but should compile to clean JS that could be ran in a web browser.

+## Features

+* None of the extra baggage of JS.
+* Immutability.
+* No operators, only functions.
+* Automatic currying.
+* Simple JS interop.
+* No semicolons.
+* Hard to type file extensions.

 ## Usage

 First compile the compiler: